 auto auction lot

-Keep in mind, the auctions mentioned here are “whole car auctions”.
+Keep in mind, the auctions mentioned here are “whole car auctions” aka “wholesale auto auctions“.
 That means, they are not parts cars or salvage auctions.
-These types of auctions below feature the same cars you would see for sale at a used car dealer’s car lot.
+These types of auctions we discuss below feature the same cars you would see for sale at a used car dealer’s car lot.

-In fact, car auction are where most used car dealers obtain their cars for sale.
+In fact, car auctions are where most used car dealers get their cars for sale, in addition to trade-ins.
 However, there are also many public auctions for non-dealers.
+These include police car auctions, tow impound sales, government surplus vehicle auctions, bank repo auctions, wholesale used car auctions, and more.

 Car Auction Guide